 Writing as Geoffrey Waring, his novel Deer Keeper, a novel of New Zealand's West Coast, was published through Oceanbooks in October 2013.
 Copies can be ordered directly from the author or from Page & Blackmore Booksellers.

-A second novel, Billy Boeing's Truck, is scheduled for launch in 2018.
+A second novel, Critical Point, will be launched on 1 March 2018 at Richmond Library, 5 pm.
 This story, from the opaque world of international air freight, is set in Africa where old jet freighters with unusual registrations operate to discrete airports which airline passengers seldom see.
 It will be available from the author, from Page & Blackmore Booksellers, and from Copy Press.